Considering Breast Augmentation

 As with any surgery, it’s important to be aware of potential risks and complications.
 Dr. Mistry and his team prioritise patient safety and will discuss these factors thoroughly during your consultation.
 Understanding these risks can help you make an informed decision.

 - Infection: As with any surgery, there is a risk of infection at the incision site or around the implants.
-Dr. Mistry will prescribe antibiotics and provide detailed postoperative care instructions to minimise this risk.
+Dr Mistry will prescribe antibiotics and provide detailed postoperative care instructions to minimise this risk.

 - Capsular Contracture: Scar tissue (capsule) may form around the implant, causing it to harden and potentially distort the breast shape.
 In some cases, revision surgery may be needed.